RIGGING, LIFTS, CHAIN, WIRE & TACKLES

 The stopper is secured to bollard or strong point and lead towards the strain.

 The tail is half hitched around the line against the lay.

 Then dogged around the line with the lay.

 Transfer the load.

-Remember – use: synthetic stopper on a synthetic line and natural fibre stopper on a natural fibre line - do not use a nylon line as a stopper
+Use synthetic stoppers on a synthetic line and natural fibre stoppers on a natural fibre line - do not use a nylon line as a stopper.